Who we are

 Heart and soul

-We are a team of around 2,000 unique people.
-Although our trades range from janitors and cooks to caregivers and administration officers, and we work in different places such as Schwabing, Laim and Bogenhausen, we are all
+We are a team of about 2,100 unique individuals.
+Although our professions range from janitors and cooks to nurses and administrators, and we work in different places like Schwabing, Laim and Bogenhausen, we are all

 • Helpers and supporters of independent-minded elderly residents